-While this Thanksgiving is a little different, it is still one of our favorite national holidays.
-Many will say it is because of all the delicious food.
-As pet parents, we are very thankful for our fur-babies and the impact they have on our lives.
+Thanksgiving will always be a favorite holiday tradition.
+Family, friends, food, fall weather, and maybe football mean lots of FUN!
+As pet parents, we are very thankful for our dogs and the impact they have on our lives.
 Because of that appreciation, you may want to share your delicious Thanksgiving feast with your beloved dog.
 After all, they are as deserving as we are.
-Read this before you do to be sure you know what is safe for your fur-baby to give them: the perfect pet Thanksgiving feast!
+Before you give in to those adorable puppy dog eyes pleading for some goodies, be sure to read this to know what is safe for your fur-baby so they have the perfect pet Thanksgiving feast!

 Most of our favorite food at Thanksgiving is high in fat and sugar content.
 So it should be no surprise when they fall on the do not eat list for our pets.
-It's most likely to rich and fatty for your dog, which may lead to an upset tummy and unexpected clean up later.
+It's most likely too rich and fatty for your dog, which may lead to an upset tummy and unexpected clean-up later.
 To prevent upset stomachs in your dog, here is what you CAN give them!

 As long as it is well-cooked, preferably the breast or white meat of the turkey.
 But not too much, as the Thanksgiving turkey is prepared with oil and butter which can cause your fur-baby to have an upset tummy.
 Be sure to remove the skin and never give your dog bones of any kind, but especially turkey bones.
 Bones can break and get stuck in their throats which is a sure-fire way to end up at the emergency veterinarian clinic.